Automotive Mechanics and Brake Technicians Asbestos Risks

-For mechanics who have been diagnosed with mesothelioma or another asbestos-linked disease, compensation is available to cover medical costs as well as reimburse related expenses.
+For mechanics who have been diagnosed by professionals with mesothelioma or another asbestos-linked disease, compensation is available to cover medical costs as well as reimburse related expenses.
 Workers’ compensation programs provide benefits through an employer’s insurance, but not all people diagnosed with mesothelioma qualify.

 Asbestos trust funds have been established by companies responsible for toxic exposure to provide financial compensation to workers.
 Filing a claim with one of these funds is often the first step for many seeking assistance.
 Others may consider filing a personal injury lawsuit (or wrongful death lawsuit for family members of a lost loved one) to receive reimbursement.